 However, veterans who do not meet these criteria may qualify for TDIU on an extra-schedular basis.
 This means they will have to illustrate to VA that their disability rating does not accurately reflect the limitations of their condition.

-VA disability benefits lawyers understand the challenges that veterans face, as they fight for them every day.
+VA disability benefits advocates understand the challenges that veterans face, as they fight for them every day.
 They have the experience necessary to help you secure the correct disability rating to get the full benefits you need and deserve.

-Call or text 1-888-392-5392 or complete a Free Case Evaluation form
+Call 1-888-373-4722 or complete a Free Case Evaluation form